Jorge Carrera Andrade: Writing and diplomatic career

 His writing was published in Aurora Estrada y Ayala's literary magazine, "Proteo" which she started in 1922.
 Other contributors to the magazine included future Nobel Laureate Gabriela Mistral.

 From 1928 to 1933 Carrera first experienced traveling in Europe.
 He served as Ecuadorian Consul in Peru, France, Japan and the United States.
 Later he became Ambassador to Venezuela, the United Kingdom, Nicaragua, France, Belgium, and the Netherlands.
 He also served as Secretary of State of Ecuador.

 While living in the United States, Carrera developed many literary relationships with American writers, in particular Muna Lee whose critically acclaimed translation of his poetry, Secret Country, was published in 1946.
-His work was praised and championed by John Malcolm Brinnin, H.R.
-Hays, Archibald MacLeish, Carl Sandburg, William Jay Smith and William Carlos Williams.
+His work was praised and championed by John Malcolm Brinnin, H. R. Hays, Archibald MacLeish, Carl Sandburg, William Jay Smith and William Carlos Williams.
 Carrera Andrade's poetic work developed for half a century in a number of volumes published worldwide.

 In 1972 his Obra poetica completa, which gathers the totality of his lyric work, appeared in Quito.
 Most of his poetry has been translated into French, English, Italian and German.
 He also published books of essays, history and an autobiography, El volcan y el colibri (The Volcano and the Hummingbird) (1970).

 After Carrera's diplomatic career ended in 1969, he was appointed distinguished visiting professor at Stony Brook University on Long Island, where he lectured for two academic years.
 He spent his last years in his native city of Quito, as director of the National Library of Ecuador.
 During his life and after his death he has been recognized with Jorge Luis Borges, Pablo Neruda, Octavio Paz and Cesar Vallejo as one of the most important Latin American poets of the twentieth century.

 A celebrated poet

 In 2002 the Republic of Ecuador celebrated the century of his birth.
 In the same year a group of Ecuadorian intellectuals gathered in Cuenca, Ecuador, to examine the life and work of Carrera Andrade.

+The Indonesian composer Ananda Sukarlan has set some of his short poems "Microgramas" to music for medium voice and piano.
+Commissioned by the Ecuador Embassy in Jakarta (Indonesia), they were premiered by the composer himself with the tenor William Prasetyo in October 2023.